Helen Howarth Lemmel was born in Wardle, England to a Wesleyan Methodist pastor and his wife on November 14, 1863.

 Helen’s new hymn was published in London, England in 1918, in the form of a pamphlet.
 Four years later, it was included in a collection of sixty-seven of Helen’s songs, titled Glad Songs.
 This year at the Keswick Bible Conference in northern England the hymn was introduced and became immediately a popular favourite.
 It has since been included in most evangelical hymnals and been translated into many languages.

-Those who knew Mary in her later years tell of her joy and enthusiasm.
+Those who knew Helen in her later years tell of her joy and enthusiasm.
 Though living on government welfare in a sparse bedroom, whenever asked how she was doing, she would reply, ‘I’m doing well in the things that count.’
-Mary was always composing hymns but she had no way of writing them down so she would call friends at all hours and get them to record her lyrics before she forgot them.
+Helen was always composing hymns but she had no way of writing them down so she would call friends at all hours and get them to record her lyrics before she forgot them.

 Helen had a small plastic keyboard by her bed.
 There she would play, sing and cry.
 “One day God is going to bless me with a great heavenly keyboard,” she’d say.
 “I can hardly wait!”